microsoft/ComplianceUtility/Manuals/3.2.1 (ALPHA)/Manual-Win.md

 ### Purview Information Protection module (optional) <a name="pip-module"></a>

-The Purview Information Protection module is installed with the [Purview Information Protection labeling client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) (previously 'Azure Information Protection unified labeling client').
-It is used with the [RESET](#reset) feature (by [Clear-AIPAuthentication](https://docs.microsoft.com/en-us/powershell/module/azureinformationprotection/Clear-AIPAuthentication?view=azureipps)) if a corresponding installation of the 'Purview Information Protection labeling client' (or an 'Azure Information Protection unified labeling client') is found.
+The Purview Information Protection module is installed with the [Purview Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) (previously 'Azure Information Protection unified labeling client').
+It is used with the [RESET](#reset) feature (by [Clear-AIPAuthentication](https://docs.microsoft.com/en-us/powershell/module/azureinformationprotection/Clear-AIPAuthentication?view=azureipps)) if a corresponding installation of the 'Purview Information Protection client' (or an 'Azure Information Protection unified labeling client') is found.
 Please ensure to have the latest version of the corresponding client software installed by checking its [client version release history](https://learn.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history#servicing-information-and-timelines).

 > **Note**
 >